adrianoggm/TFM-Federated-learning-on-edge-nodes/docs/Bibliography.md

 ### References
 1.- Article that makes a literature overview about the different sensors, architectures, and security concerns on IoTHealth systems.

-2.- Summary

-This article reviews the use of wearable devices to detect and monitor stress, highlighting five key stages: physiological data collection (in controlled and real-world settings), preprocessing (signal filtering and normalization), feature extraction (HRV statistics, tonic/phasic EDA features, among others), machine learning model training (traditional classifiers and deep learning), and performance evaluation.
+2.- This article reviews the use of wearable devices to detect and monitor stress, highlighting five key stages: physiological data collection (in controlled and real-world settings), preprocessing (signal filtering and normalization), feature extraction (HRV statistics, tonic/phasic EDA features, among others), machine learning model training (traditional classifiers and deep learning), and performance evaluation.
 It also addresses challenges such as personalization, real-time detection, and the integration of privacy and usability in real-world applications.

 ```bibtex
 @article{Rehman2025IoTHealth,